rodekruis/IBF-system/interfaces/IBF-svelte/src/espocrm/README.md

 ## 🎯 Overview

-This extension creates a dedicated IBF Dashboard page in EspoCRM instead of using a dashlet.
-The dashboard appears as a full-page tab in the EspoCRM navigation with the standard EspoCRM header and integrated authentication.
+This extension creates a dedicated IBF Dashboard page in EspoCRM that appears as a full-page tab in the EspoCRM navigation.
+The dashboard loads the IBF Svelte frontend via iframe with seamless authentication and user management through a dedicated IBFUser entity.

-### Key Benefits
+### Key Features
-- ✅ **Seamless Integration**: Native EspoCRM page with standard navigation
+- ✅ **Full-Page Integration**: Native EspoCRM page with standard navigation (not a dashlet)
-- ✅ **Advanced User Management**: Dedicated IBF user entity with fine-grained permissions
+- ✅ **IBFUser Entity**: Dedicated entity for managing IBF-specific user data and permissions
-- ✅ **Automatic Authentication**: Single sign-on between EspoCRM and IBF
+- ✅ **Automatic Authentication**: Token-based SSO between EspoCRM and IBF API
-- ✅ **Scalable Architecture**: Clean separation of concerns with proper MVC structure
+- ✅ **User Auto-Creation**: Automatically creates IBF users from EspoCRM users
+- ✅ **Permission Management**: Country and disaster-type level access control
-- ✅ **Production Ready**: Comprehensive error handling and security measures
+- ✅ **Production Ready**: Comprehensive error handling and logging

 ## ✨ Features